ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 The "10,000 Hour Rule" is a theory that it takes 10,000 hours of practice to become an expert in a given skill.

-(somewhat pregnant pause)
+When I've read about this in books and articles, I frequently see some really good examples of this.
+For example, "How many free throws did Michael Jordan make before he became a professional basketball player?" or "How many shots on goal did Mia Hamm take before she became one of the greatest soccer players of all time?".
+And these are great examples.
+But let's be real, we're programmers, and us don't know anything about sports.

-Okay, has anyone here ever played Dark Souls?
+Does anyone here play video games?
+Anyone here ever played Dark Souls?

-Dark Souls is a video game that is notorious for being *hard*.
-The gameplay loop involves running from the start point to the boss, at which point you will likely take a beating, fail, and having to start all over.
+Dark Souls is a video game that is notorious for being *hard*, The gameplay loop involves running from the start point to the boss, at which point you will likely take a beating, fail, and having to start all over.
 And you will fail.
 A lot.
 Perhaps for hours, although hopefully fewer than 10,000 :D.